-- Represents public and private companies in intellectual property (IP) litigation at the U.S. International Trade Commission (ITC) and in federal court, inter partes reviews (IPR) and other proceedings at the United States Patent and Trademark Office, and in IP transactions in the United States, Europe, Asia and South America.
+- Represents clients in intellectual property (IP) disputes at the International Trade Commission (ITC), in federal court, and in proceedings at the United States Patent and Trademark Office.

-- Counsels clients about the implications of judicial decisions, legislative action and disruptive technologies, along with the related impacts and risks to their business, products and customers.
+- Counsels clients on the implications of judicial decisions, legislative action, and disruptive technologies, along with the impacts and risks to their business, products, and customers.

-- Represented plaintiff/complainant 3M Company as lead counsel in a three-patent dispute involving 3M’s ground-breaking shielded ribbon cable technology against Amphenol Corp. and related respondents.
-3M filed a district court action in Delaware and an investigation before the ITC.
-Amphenol countered with four IPR petitions challenging 3M’s patents.
-Just weeks prior to trial, Amphenol entered into a consent order addressing all accused products and terminated the IPRs.
+- Represented 3M as lead counsel in a three-patent dispute involving 3M’s ground-breaking shielded ribbon cable technology against Amphenol Corporation.
+Just before the start of the trial, Amphenol entered into a consent order addressing all accused products.

-- Obtained a complete victory for a leading consumer electronics company in an ITC investigation where the complainant asserted five patents related to video processing technology that would have excluded virtually all of the products sold by the client from importation into the United States.
-The parties settled after trial and after the ITC affirmed a determination of no violation.
+- Obtained a complete victory for a leading consumer electronics company where the complainant asserted five patents related to video processing technology that would have excluded virtually all of the client’s products from the United States.
+The parties settled after the ITC affirmed a determination of no violation.

 - Represented the leading human interface technology company in an ITC investigation involving touchscreen controllers for mobile devices, obtaining a favorable settlement after trial.

-- Represented a leading consumer electronics company in a Section 337 investigation relating to televisions and television tuners, obtaining a complete win at trial that was affirmed in its entirety by the ITC.
-The complainant subsequently withdrew its appeal to the Federal Circuit Court of Appeals.
+- Represented a leading consumer electronics company in an ITC investigation relating to televisions and television tuners, obtaining a complete win at trial that was affirmed in its entirety by the ITC.
+The complainant subsequently withdrew its appeal to the Federal Circuit.

 Public Service and Affiliations